Table of Contents

 - "By emphasizing inclusion first, we aim to address the current shortcomings of DE&I programs, which have led to societal backlash and increasing polarization.”

 This position by SHRM, which boasts over 300,000 members in 165 countries, to "take equity out of DEI" strikes us as severely out of touch with the current workforce realities and possibly as giving in to some political pressure.
-As we will discuss, the facts of life and staffing facing organizations today call for more action rather than less.
+As we will discuss, the realities of life and staffing facing organizations today call for more action, not less.

 Understanding “Equity”

 As part of DEI, “equity” starts by recognizing that certain groups are “disadvantaged due to historical and systematic patterns” of discrimination.
-It focuses on minimizing those disadvantages with “fair treatment” and access to resources that enable them to create career outcomes equivalent to those similarly equipped and motivated for achievement.
+It focuses on minimizing those disadvantages through “fair treatment” and access to resources that enable them to achieve career outcomes equivalent to those of similarly equipped and motivated peers.
 Taking equity out of DEI serves to de-claw the need for this.

 An important distinction is between equity and “equality.”
-Equality means everyone is treated the same, accessing the same resources and opportunities, regardless of their needs.
+Equality means everyone is treated the same, with access to the same resources and opportunities, regardless of their needs.
 On the other hand, equity refers to the need to provide people with what they need, specific to their circumstances, to earn their way into the same position and associated rewards as others.
-It is a nuanced definition, but one that points to a certain level of tailoring of resources to meet the unique needs of each individual.
-Equity, therefore, is specific to resources and benefits such as pay levels, learning and development opportunities, promotions and transfers, remote work/flexible schedules, etc. Taking equity out of DEI makes it more challenging to achieve fairness.
+It is a nuanced definition, but one that points to a level of resource tailoring to meet each individual's unique needs.
+Equity, therefore, is specific to resources and benefits such as pay levels, learning and development opportunities, promotions and transfers, remote work/flexible schedules, etc. Removing equity from DEI makes it harder to achieve fairness.
 It is thus focused not on equal treatment but on treatment that produces an equal result.

 Recognizing the realities of the DEI equation